Trends in Major Land Uses

 Trends in Farmland Values

-Worth $1.85 trillion, farm real estate (land and structures) accounted for 85 percent of the total value of U.S. farm assets in 2010 .
-Following the 1980s farm crisis--during which farmland prices declined in response to rapidly rising interest rates and higher energy prices--farm real estate values (land and buildings) have increased consistently, and in recent years have exhibited above-average growth.
+Worth $2.31 trillion in 2012, farm real estate (land and structures) accounted for 82 percent of the total value of U.S. farm assets in 2012 .
+Following the 1980s farm crisis—during which farmland prices declined in response to rapidly rising interest rates and higher energy prices—farm real estate values (land and buildings) have increased consistently, and in recent years have exhibited above-average growth.
 ERS research (see Trends in U.S. Farmland Values and Ownership, EIB-92, February 2012) examines trends in farmland values, and assesses the affect both macroeconomic (interest rates, prices of alternative investments) and a wide variety of parcel-specific factors (e.g., soil quality, government payments, proximity to urban areas) have on farmland values.
 Among other findings, this research reveals that in the last few years, U.S. farmland values have been supported by strong farm earnings: since 2009, average income from farming has been more than sufficient to service the debt on farm real estate purchases at current mortgage rates.
 However, there have been periods of imbalance in the past, including over the 2005-08 period and during the 1978-85 farm financial crisis.
 In addition to farm earnings, historically low interest rates are a significant contributor to the farm sector's current ability to support higher land values.
 Strong farm earnings have helped the farm sector in many regions to withstand the downturn in the residential housing market.

 Regional variation in farmland values is significant, owing to general economic conditions, the health of the local farm economy, public policy, and location-specific characteristics that affect the returns to farmland.
-In the Northeast, farm real estate values were over twice the national average in 2010, whereas values in the Mountain region were less than half the national average.
+In the Corn Belt, farm real estate values were over twice the national average in 2013, whereas values in the Mountain region were less than half the national average per acre.
 Farmland values also vary by land use.
 Historically, U.S. cropland has maintained a substantial premium over pastureland due to higher per-acre returns, as evidenced by cropland's higher rental rates.
-The value differential between cropland and pastureland has been declining in recent years in most regions, with the Southeast and Delta States recently seeing pastureland values (but not rents) exceeding cropland values.
+The value differential between cropland and pastureland has been declining in recent years in most regions, with some regions recently seeing pastureland values (but not rents) exceeding cropland values.
 ERS research (see Trends in U.S. Farmland Values and Ownership, EIB-92, February 2012) examines factors contributing to these changes in historical relationships.

 ||Dollars per acre